Veterans Affairs Medical Center Substance Abuse Treatment

 Veterans Affairs Medical Center Substance Abuse Treatment - Grand Island, NE

 Veterans Affairs Medical Center Substance Abuse Treatment is an addiction treatment center located at 2201 North Broadwell Street, Unit 116-b in the 68803 zip code in Grand Island, NE.
 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment provides prescribes suboxone, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include dialectical behavior therapy, motivational incentives and matrix model.
-Veterans Affairs Medical Center Substance Abuse Treatment provides long-term heroin rehab and long-term residential heroin rehab.
-It also provides transitional housing and residential heroin abuse treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include DBT, CBT and community reinforcement.
+Veterans Affairs Medical Center Substance Abuse Treatment provides residential heroin rehab and residential long term heroin rehab.
+It also provides residential treatment for heroin use and transitional and sober living.
 Other addiction treatment offered includes gambling disorder treatment.

 Do you need heroin addiction treatment and detox?